arp242/zli/README.markdown

 ---

-You don't need to use the color codes, you can use the `String()` method to get the terminal escape codes:
+For some more advanced cases you can use `Color.String()` directly, but this won't look at `zli.WantColor` and you'll need to manually apply the reset code:

 ```go
 fmt.Println(zli.Red|zli.Bold, "red!")                 // Print escape codes.